 A registered charity no: 1118192

 Psoriasis in the genital region is very difficult to control.
 While it is easy to relieve the symptoms of itch and discomfort, treating the lesions effectively is more challenging.
 When treating genital psoriasis it is important to keep the affected areas moisturised.
-When using moisturisers, any irritation that occurs may be due to your sensitivity to some of the ingredients in them.
+When using moisturisers, any irritation that occurs may be due to your sensitivity to some of the ingredients.

 Treatment should never be stopped abruptly as this may trigger a rebound flare of your psoriasis.